 Ambassador Stuart Eizenstat,

 Former U.S. Ambassador to the European Union

-Project Interchange is a non-profit, non-partisan, 501(c)3 organization.
+Project Interchange is an educational institute of AJC, a non-profit, non-partisan, 501(c)3 organization.
 We welcome your generous support.